Terms and conditions for Plusnet Business Services

-- Fraudulently or in connection with a criminal offence or in any way that is unlawful and The Customer must make sure that this does not happen; or
+3.3.2. fraudulently or in connection with a criminal offence or in any way that is unlawful and the Customer must make sure that this does not happen; or

-- In any way Plusnet considers is or is likely to be detrimental to the provision of the service to The Customer or service to any of Plusnet's other customers.
+3.3.4. in any way Plusnet considers is or is likely to be detrimental to the provision of the service to the Customer or service to any of Plusnet's other customers.